Key Facts About Homelessness

 - Development of behavioural problems

-- Barrier to employment (77% of people living in hostels say they actively want to work.[vii])
+- Barrier to employment (77% of people living in hostels say they actively want to work.)

 Migrants, Refugees and Asylum-Seekers

-There are many different reasons why people come to they UK.
+There are many different reasons why people come to the UK.
 Some people come with the hope of making a better life for themselves or to make money that they can send to their families back home.
 Some people come here to escape countries where they have experienced violence, torture, famine, rape or lost members of their family.
 Many do find employment and housing.
 However migrants, asylum seekers and refugees are especially vulnerable to homelessness.
 They lack a network of friends and family able to offer support in an emergency.
 Language barriers, understanding British systems and limitations around entitlement make it harder for them to access support services and hostel accommodation.
-2007 – 2008 CHAIN statistics found that 20% of London’s homeless were Central/Eastern Europeans and Eritreans.
+CHAIN statistics show that 23% of London’s homeless are Central/Eastern Europeans.

 A Case Study - Elayne’s Experience of Homelessness